iammukeshm/CleanArchitecture.WebApi/README.md

 Every changes / additions / deletions will be recorded in the [Changelog file](https://github.com/iammukeshm/CleanArchitecture.WebApi/blob/master/CHANGELOG.md).

 ## Support
 Having any issues or troubles getting started?
-[Get in touch with me](https://www.codewithmukesh.com/contact) or [raise an issue / bug / feature request](https://github.com/iammukeshm/CleanArchitecture.WebApi/issues/new/choose).
+[Get in touch with me](https://www.codewithmukesh.com/contact) or [Raise a Bug or Feature Request](https://github.com/iammukeshm/CleanArchitecture.WebApi/issues/new/choose).
 Always happy to help.

 ## Licensing
 iammukeshm/CleanArchitecture.WebApi Project is licensed with the [MIT License](https://github.com/iammukeshm/CleanArchitecture.WebApi/blob/master/LICENSE).